Skip to main content

 Aims and scope

-Fire Ecology is the international scientific journal supported by the Association for Fire Ecology.
-It publishes peer-reviewed articles on all ecological and management aspects relating to wildland fire.
+Fire Ecology is the international scientific journal of the Association for Fire Ecology.
+It publishes peer-reviewed, impactful articles on all ecological and management aspects relating to wildland fire.
+While the topics considered for publication are broad, manuscripts submitted to Fire Ecology must have a direct link to wildland fire and should include discussion of the ecological, management, or policy implications.
+Wildfire and prescribed fire research are welcome.
+Only high-quality manuscripts with wide international appeal will be considered.
 We welcome submissions on topics that include a broad range of research on the ecological relationships of fire to its environment, including, but not limited to:

-• Ecology (physical and biological fire effects, fire regimes, etc.)
+• Fire ecology (physical and biological fire effects, fire regimes, etc.)

 • Fire management